Cross-paper relevance

 EVMs — Introduction and Evolution

-Electronic Voting Machines were first used in India on an experimental basis in the Paravur Assembly constituency by-election in Kerala in May 1982, covering 50 of the 84 polling stations.
+Electronic Voting Machines were first used in India on an experimental basis in the North Paravur Assembly constituency by-election in Kerala in May 1982, covering 50 of the 84 polling stations.
 The Supreme Court later set aside that election, holding that the Representation of the People Act at the time did not authorise the use of EVMs.

 Following an amendment to the RPA, 1951 (Section 61A inserted in 1989), EVMs gained statutory backing.
 The machines are manufactured by Bharat Electronics Limited (BEL) and Electronics Corporation of India Limited (ECIL) — both public sector undertakings.
 EVMs are standalone, battery-operated devices with no internet or wireless connectivity.